© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Cwmblaenerw House Platforms is a scheduled monument protected by Cadw under reference RD170.
 View the official record →

-Cwmblaenerw House Platforms is a medieval domestic settlement consisting of terraced platforms in Radnorshire, Wales.
+Cwmblaenerw House Platforms is a medieval domestic settlement site in Radnorshire, Wales, comprising earthwork platforms that represent the footings of medieval dwellings.
 It is designated a Scheduled Ancient Monument by Cadw under reference RD170.

 Cwmblaenerw House Platforms dates from the medieval period, and is classified as a house platform.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Cwmblaenerw House Platforms is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is RD170.